-This document was approved by a majority of the SP on [date].
-It will become effective on January 1, 2023.
+8.1 This document was approved by a majority of the SP on February 28, 2023.
+It became effective immediately.

 9. REVISIONS AND EXCEPTIONS

 - 9.1 This document can be changed at any time.
 Changes must be approved by a majority of the SP. - 9.2 Improvements from year to year are encouraged.
 Changing the procedure at the last minute is discouraged. - 9.3 Exceptions to this procedure must be documented and approved by a majority of the SP.